-1991 EIR Impact No. 11-1

-Impacts: Continued from above.

-Project Description/ Mitigation Measure: See above.
+Mitigation Measure: See above.

-Mitigation Goals/ Strategies/Actions: See LORP (Impact 10-14).
-See Farmers (Impact 10-18), Buckley Ponds - To provide for a warm-water fishery and waterfowl area.
+Strategies/Actions: See LORP (Impact 10-14).
+See Farmers (Impact 10-18), Buckley

+Ponds - To provide for a warm-water fishery and waterfowl area.
 Billy Lake - To provide waterfowl habitat in the region.
+Lone Pine

-Lone Pine Pond - To create habitat for a warm-water fishery.
+Pond - To create habitat for a warm-water fishery.

-Project Status/

 Effectiveness: See LORP (Impact 10-14).
-Klondike Lake, Farmers Ponds, Buckley Ponds, Billy Lake, and Lone Pine Pond are fully implemented and functioning as specified in the goals.
+Klondike Lake, Farmers Ponds,

+Buckley Ponds, Billy Lake, and Lone Pine Pond are fully implemented and functioning as specified in the goals.
-Mitigation Plan Required/Status: No.

-12 - AIR QUALITY
+1991 EIR Section 12 - AIR QUALITY

-Independence Springfield (approximately 297 acres), Independence East Side Regreening (approximately 30 acres), Shepherds Creek Alfalfa Field (approximately 198 acres), and Revegetation Project East of Independence (part of Independence Springfield, approximately 40 acres)
+Independence Springfield (approximately 286 acres), Independence East Side Regreening (23 acres), Shepherds Creek Alfalfa Field (approximately 198 acres), and Revegetation Project East of Independence (part of Independence Springfield, approximately 40 acres)

 Impacts: Significant impacts on air quality resulting from groundwater pumping during the period of 1970 to 1990 have occurred due to vegetation losses.

-Project Description/ Mitigation Measure: As part of the Independence Pasturelands and Springfield enhancement/mitigation projects, approximately 730 acres of barren or near-barren ground have been revegetated with either native pasture or alfalfa.
+Mitigation Measure: As part of the Independence Pasturelands and Springfield enhancement/mitigation projects, approximately 730 acres of barren or near-barren ground have been revegetated with either native pasture or alfalfa.
 This area was affected by groundwater pumping and surface diversions of water.
 Approximately 40 acres remain barren and will be revegetated with native pasture.
 Under the Shepherd Creek enhancement/mitigation project, approximately 200 acres of poorly vegetated land has been converted to alfalfa.
 In addition, other areas that have the potential to cause significant adverse impacts to air quality have been identified in Section 10 (above) and will be mitigated as set forth in that section.

-Mitigation Goals/ Project Status/ See impact 10-11.
+Strategies/Actions: See Impact 10-11.

 Effectiveness: See Impact 10-11.

-Mitigation Plan Required/Status: No. Elevated PM-10 Levels 1991 EIR Impact No. 12-2 Impacts: Increased groundwater pumping could result in elevated $PM{10}$ levels due to vegetation losses.
-Project Description/ Mitigation Measure: See mitigation measure for item 12-1, above Mitigation Measure: See mitigation measure for item 12-1, above.
-Mitigation Measure: Mitigation Goals/ Strategies/Actions: See mitigation measure for item 12-1, above.
-Minimize impact to less than significant.
-Mitigation Measure: Mitigation Goals/ Strategies/Actions: Project Status/ Effectiveness: See mitigation measure for item 12-1, above.
-Minimize impact to less than significant.
-N/A Mitigation Measure: Mitigation Goals/ Strategies/Actions: Project Status/ Effectiveness: Mitigation Plan Required/Status: See mitigation measure for item 12-1, above.
-Minimize impact to less than significant.
-N/A No.
+Elevated PM-10 Levels

+Impacts: Increased groundwater pumping could result in elevated PM10 levels due to vegetation losses.

+Mitigation Measure: See mitigation measure for item 12-1, above.